almostearthling/when-command/support/docs/cond_extra01.md

 ## Low Battery

 This test checks whether the battery is draining and its charge is below a certain percentage and, if so, runs the related tasks.
-The only available specific parameter is the percentage treshold below which the test is considered successful.
+The only available specific parameter is the percentage threshold below which the test is considered successful.

 ![WhenCondExtraSysload](graphics/when-cond-extra-batterylow.png)